Tennessee Children's Home Society: Memorial to victims

 The scandal was the subject of two-made-for-television films, Missing Children and Stolen Babies.

 The scandal is the subject of the nonfiction book, The Baby Thief, The Untold Story of Georgia Tann, the Baby Seller Who Corrupted Adoption, by Barbara Bisantz Raymond.

-"No Mama, I Didn’t Die — My Life as a Stolen Baby".
 In 2010, Deveraux Eyler published her memoir to tell her story as a stolen baby, victim of Georgia Tann.
 Devereaux "Devy" Bruch Eyler grew up knowing she was adopted.
 But she didn't know, until she was in her 70s, that she had been stolen from her birth mother, who had been told she was dead.
 Devy met her sister, Patricia Ann Wilks of Germantown, Tennessee, for the first time in 2009.

 The scandal is also the subject of the novel Before We Were Yours by Lisa Wingate.